-In Washington, you can restore your right to possess and own a firearm if you are convicted of a domestic violence offense.
+In Washington, you can restore your right to possess and own firearms even if you have a domestic violence offense on your record.

-To do so, you must meet the following six requirements:
+To be eligible, you have to meet the following six (6) requirements:

 (There are similar requirements if you have a felony conviction).